gsannikov/embedded_sdk/src/auto_forge/resources/help/package/about.md

 ### 1. The Solution File

 At the heart of AutoForge is the **solution package**, which includes the main `solution.json` as well as several optional companion JSON files.
 These files use a custom *augmented JSON syntax* to describe:

 - The **solution** itself
 - Its derived **projects**
 - Each project may include one or more **configurations**

 Each configuration defines a single build output:

 - Toolchain
 - Paths
 - Specific variables
 - Pre-/post-build steps
 - Help documents
 - A **command alias** (e.g., `build_sample`), which serves as a trigger for invoking this build.

-> Example: `build_ssample` could refer to a CMake + Ninja build at a specific path, using unique flags and steps — all defined under a named configuration.
+> Example: `build_ssample` could refer to a CMake + Ninja build at a specific path, using unique flags and steps — all
+> defined under a named configuration.

 ---

 ### 2. The Sequence File

 A solution package can define a special JSON file titled `sequence.json`, which includes a list of batch operations that AutoForge can execute.

 While not specific to workspace creation, this ability to follow versatile, ordered instructions is instrumental in creating a fresh solution workspace.
+See [sequence.md](sequence.md) for a full developer guide on writing and extending sequence files.
 ---

 ## Execution Modes

 The package is constructed so that it can handle several different flows.
 All share the following common attributes:

 - They are triggered by a unique combination of arguments to the AutoForge package.
 - The **solution package** defines everything related to a specific solution and is required for all subsequent operations.
 - All flows make use of AutoForge's infrastructure modules, including logging, telemetry, environment management, and more.

 ### 1. Workspace Initialization (via Sequence)

 AutoForge can create a solution-specific workspace based on a sequence file (e.g., `sequence.json`).
 This may include:

 - Verifying tool availability
 - Creating a Python virtual environment
 - Cloning sources
 - Downloading toolchains
 - Executing external commands
 - Invoking methods from the AutoForge SDK

 These operations are available via the `platform` SDK class.